PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

 ## ProMex Syntax

 ```
-ProMex version 1.0.6232 (January 23, 2017)
-Usage: ProMex.exe
-        [-i InputFolder or InputFile]
-        [-o OutFolder (default : InputFolder)]
-        [-minCharge MinCharge] (minimum charge state, default: 1)
-        [-maxCharge MaxCharge] (maximum charge state, default: 60)
-        [-minMass MinMassInDa] (minimum mass in Da, default: 2000.0)
-        [-maxMass MaxMassInDa] (maximum mass in Da, default: 50000.0)
-        [-featureMap y or n (default: y)]
-        [-score y or n (default: n)]
-        [-maxThreads 0 (default: 0 (automatic set))]

-Syntax to create a PNG of the features in an existing ms1ft file
-(requires both a .pbf file and a .ms1ft file)
 ProMex.exe
-        [-i PbfFile]
-        [-o OutFolder (default : InputFolder)]
-        [-minMass MinMassInDa] (minimum mass in Da, default: 2000.0)
-        [-maxMass MaxMassInDa] (maximum mass in Da, default: 50000.0)
-        [-ms1ft FeaturesFilePath (use a period to infer the name from the pbf file)]
+  -i:InputFile [-o:OutputDirectory]
+  [-MinCharge:Value] [-MaxCharge:Value]
+  [-MinMass:Value]   [-MaxMass:Value]
+  [-FeatureMap:Flag] [-Score:Flag]
+  [MaxThreads:Value] [-csv:Flag]
+  [BinResPPM:Value]  [ScoreTh:Value]
 ```

+`-i` or `-s` or `-InputFile`
+* Input file or input directory; supports .pbf, .mzML, and several vendor formats (see documentation)

+`-o` or `-OutputDirectory`
+* Output directory.
+* Default: directory containing input file

+`-MinCharge`
+* Minimum charge state.
+* Default: 1, Min: 1, Max: 60

+`-MaxCharge`
+* Maximum charge state
+* Default: 60, Min: 1, Max: 60

+`-MinMass`
+* Minimum mass, in Daltons
+* Default: 2000, Min: 600, Max: 100000

+`-MaxMass`
+* Maximum mass, in Daltons
+* Default: 50000, Min: 600, Max: 100000

+`-FeatureMap`
+* Output the feature heatmap.
+Defaults to true.
+* To disable, use `-FeatureMap:false` or include 'FeatureMap=False' in a parameter file

+`-Score`
+* Output extended scoring information
+* Default: False

+`-MaxThreads`
+* Max number of threads to use
+* Default: 0, meaning automatically determine the number of threads to use

+`-csv`
+* Also write feature data to a CSV file
+* Default: False

+`-BinResPPM` or `-BinningResolutionPPM`
+* Binning resolution, in ppm.
+* Allowed values are 1, 2, 4, 8, 16, 32, 64, or 128
+* Default: 16, Min: 1, Max: 128

+`-ScoreTh` or `-ScoreThreshold`
+* Likelihood score threshold
+* Default: -10

+`-ms1ft`
+* Name of a ms1ft feature file to use to create a feature plot (the corresponding .pbf file must be included in the same directory)
+* Use `-ms1ft.` to infer the name from the pbf file

+`-ParamFile`
+* Path to a file containing program parameters.
+* Additional arguments on the command line can supplement or override the arguments in the param file.
+* Lines starting with '#' or ';' will be treated as comments; blank lines are ignored.
+* Lines that start with text that does not match a parameter will also be ignored.

+`-CreateParamFile`
+* Create an example parameter file.
+* Can supply a path; if path is not supplied, the example parameter file content will output to the console.

+### Create PNG using existing ms1ft file

+Command to create a PNG of the features in an existing ms1ft file (requires both a .pbf file and a .ms1ft file):

+`ProMex.exe -i dataset.pbf -ms1ft dataset.ms1ft -featureMap`

 ## PbfGen Syntax

 ```
-PbfGen version 1.0.6232 (January 23, 2017)
-Usage: PbfGen.exe
+PbfGen.exe
     -s RawFilePath (*.raw or directory)
     [-o OutputDir]
 ```

 ## MSPathFinder Syntax

 ```
-MSPathFinderT version 1.0.7569 (September 21, 2020)

-Usage: MSPathFinderT.exe

-  -i, -s, -specFile,     Required.
-Spectrum File (.raw or .pbf)
-  arg#1

-  -d, -database          Required.
-Database File (*.fasta or *.fa or *.faa)

-  -o, -outputDir         Output Directory

-  -ic                    Search Mode (Default: SingleInternalCleavage (or 1))
-                         Possible values are:
-                           0 or 'NoInternalCleavage': No Internal Cleavage
-                           1 or 'SingleInternalCleavage': Single Internal Cleavage
-                           2 or 'MultipleInternalCleavages': Multiple Internal
-                           Cleavages

-  -tagSearch             Include Tag-based Search (use true or false;
-                         or use '0' for false or '1' for true) (Default: True)

-  -memMatches            Number of matches to keep in memory; these matches are
-                         used when computing spectral E-values (Default: 3)

-  -n,                    Number of results to report for each mass spectrum
-  -NumMatchesPerSpec     (Default: 1)

-  -IncludeDecoy,         Include decoy results in the _IcTda.tsv file
-  -IncludeDecoys         (Default: False)

-  -mod                   Path to modification file that defines static and dynamic
-                         modifications.
-Modifications can alternatively be defined
-                         in a parameter file, as specified by /ParamFile or
-                         -ParamFile
-                         Modifications defined using the -mod switch take
-                         precedence over modifications defined in a parameter file
-                         (Default: empty string, meaning no modifications)

-  -tda                   Database search mode:
-                         0: don't search decoy database,
-                         1: search shuffled decoy database
-                         (Default: 0, Min: -1, Max: 1)

-  -overwrite             Overwrite existing results.
-If false (default), looks for
-                         files _IcTarget.tsv and _IcDecoy.tsv and uses the results
-                         in the files if found (Default: False)

-  -t, -precursorTol,     Precursor Tolerance (in PPM) (Default: 10)
-  -PMTolerance

-  -f, -fragmentTol,      Fragment Ion Tolerance (in PPM) (Default: 10)
-  -FragTolerance

-  -minLength             Minimum Sequence Length (Default: 21, Min: 0)

-  -maxLength             Maximum Sequence Length (Default: 500, Min: 0)

-  -minCharge             Minimum precursor ion charge (Default: 2, Min: 1)

-  -maxCharge             Maximum precursor ion charge (Default: 50, Min: 1)

-  -minFragCharge         Minimum fragment ion charge (Default: 1, Min: 1)

-  -maxFragCharge         Maximum fragment ion charge (Default: 20, Min: 1)

-  -minMass               Minimum sequence mass in Da (Default: 3000)

-  -maxMass               Maximum sequence mass in Da (Default: 50000)

-  -feature               .ms1ft, _isos.csv, or .msalign feature file (typically
-                         the results from ProMex); leave blank/undefined if
-                         processing multiple input files

-  -threads               Maximum number of threads, or 0 to set automatically
-                         (Default: 0, Min: 0)

-  -act,                  Activation Method (Default: Unknown (or 6))
-  -ActivationMethod      Possible values are:
-                           0 or 'CID'
-                           1 or 'ETD'
-                           2 or 'HCD'
-                           3 or 'ECD'
-                           4 or 'PQD'
-                           5 or 'UVPD'
-                           6 or 'Unknown'

-  -scansFile,            Optional text file with MS2 scans to process (tab, comma,
-  -ScansFilePath         or space separated); any integer in the file is assumed
-                         to be a scan number to process

-  -flip                  If specified, FLIP scoring code will be used
-                         (supports UVPD spectra) (Default: False)

-  -ParamFile             Path to a file containing program parameters.
-Additional
-                         arguments on the command line can supplement or override
-                         the arguments in the param file.
-Lines starting with '#'
-                         or ';' will be treated as comments; blank lines are
-                         ignored.
-Lines that start with text that does not match a
-                         parameter will also be ignored.

-  -CreateParamFile       Create an example parameter file.
-Can supply a path; if
-                         path is not supplied, the example parameter file content
-                         will output to the console.

-  NOTE:                  arg#1, arg#2, etc. refer to positional arguments, used
-                         like "AppName.exe [arg#1] [arg#2] [other args]".
+MSPathFinderT.exe
+  -i:InputFile [-d:FastaFile]
+  [-o:OutputDirectory] [-overwrite:Flag]
+  [-mod:ModificationFilePath]
+  [-ic:InternalCleavageMode]
+  [-tda:DatabaseSearchMode]
+  [-tagSearch:Flag]
+  [-t:PrecursorTolerance]
+  [-f:FragmentIonTolerance]
+  [-MemMatches:Count]
+  [-n:NumMatchesPerSpec]
+  [-IncludeDecoys:Flag]
+  [-MinLength:Value] [-MaxLength:Value]
+  [-MinCharge:Value] [-MaxCharge:Value]
+  [-MinFragCharge:Value] [-MaxFragCharge:Value]
+  [-MinMass:Value] [-MaxMass:Value]
+  [-Feature:FeatureFile]
+  [-Threads:Value]
+  [-act:ActivationMethod]
+  [-ScansFile:MS2ScanFilterFile]
+  [-flip:Flag]
+  [-ParamFile]
+  [-CreateParamFile]
 ```

+`-i` or `-s` or `-specFile`
+* Spectrum File (.raw or .pbf)

+`-d` or `-database`
+* Database File (*.fasta or *.fa or *.faa)

+`-o` or `-outputDir`
+* Output Directory

+`-ic`
+* Internal Cleavage Search Mode
+* Default: SingleInternalCleavage (or 1)
+* Possible values:
+  * 0 or 'NoInternalCleavage': No Internal Cleavage
+  * 1 or 'SingleInternalCleavage': Single Internal Cleavage
+  * 2 or 'MultipleInternalCleavages': Multiple Internal Cleavages

+`-TagSearch`
+* Enable/disable Tag-based Search
+* Use true or false
+  * Or use '0' for false or '1' for true
+  * Or use 'n' for false or 'y' for true
+* Default: True

+`-MemMatches`
+* Number of matches to keep in memory
+  * These matches are used when computing spectral E-values
+* Default: 3

+`-n` or `-NumMatchesPerSpec`
+* Number of results to report for each mass spectrum
+* Default: 1

+`-IncludeDecoy` or `-IncludeDecoys`
+* Include decoy results in the _IcTda.tsv file
+* Default: False

+`-mod`
+* Path to modification file that defines static and dynamic modifications.
+* Modifications can alternatively be defined in a parameter file, as specified by `/ParamFile` or `-ParamFile`
+* Modifications defined using the `-mod` switch take precedence over modifications defined in a parameter file
+* Default: empty string, meaning no modifications

+`-tda`
+* Database search mode; can be 0, 1, or -1
+  * 0: target search only
+  * 1: target and shuffled decoy database
+  * -1: only search shuffled decoy database
+* Default: 0

+`-Overwrite`
+* Overwrite existing results
+* If false, looks for files _IcTarget.tsv and _IcDecoy.tsv and uses the results
+* Default: False

+`-t` or `-PrecursorTol` or `-PMTolerance`
+* Precursor Tolerance (in PPM)
+* Default: 10

+`-f` or `-FragmentTol` or `-FragTolerance`
+* Fragment Ion Tolerance (in PPM)
+* Default: 10

+`-MinLength`
+* Minimum Sequence Length
+* Default: 21

+`-MaxLength`
+* Maximum Sequence Length
+* Default: 500

+`-MinCharge`
+* Minimum precursor ion charge
+* Default: 2

+`-MaxCharge`
+* Maximum precursor ion charge
+* Default: 50

+`-MinFragCharge`
+* Minimum fragment ion charge
+* Default: 1

+`-MaxFragCharge`
+* Maximum fragment ion charge
+* Default: 20

+`-MinMass`
+* Minimum sequence mass in Da
+* Default: 3000

+`-MaxMass`
+* Maximum sequence mass in Da
+* Default: 50000

+`-Feature`
+* Path to a .ms1ft, _isos.csv, or .msalign feature file (typically the results from ProMex)
+* Leave blank/undefined if processing multiple input files

+`-threads`
+* Maximum number of threads, or 0 to set automatically
+* Default: 0

+`-act` or `-ActivationMethod`
+* Activation Method; possible values:
+  * 0 or 'CID'
+  * 1 or 'ETD'
+  * 2 or 'HCD'
+  * 3 or 'ECD'
+  * 4 or 'PQD'
+  * 5 or 'UVPD'
+  * 6 or 'Unknown'
+* Default: Unknown (or 6)

+`-ScansFile` or `-ScansFilePath`
+* Optional text file with MS2 scans to process (tab, comma, or space separated)
+* Any integer in the file is assumed to be a scan number to process

+`-Flip`
+* If specified, FLIP scoring code will be used (experimental, supports UVPD spectra)
+* Default: False

+`-ParamFile`
+* Path to a file containing program parameters.
+* Additional arguments on the command line can supplement or override the arguments in the param file.
+* Lines starting with '#' or ';' will be treated as comments; blank lines are ignored.
+* Lines that start with text that does not match a parameter will also be ignored.

+`-CreateParamFile`
+* Create an example parameter file.
+* Can supply a path; if path is not supplied, the example parameter file content will output to the console.

 Enabling tag-based searching with `-tagSearch 1` can give 5% to 10% more matches, but can increase the runtime by 30% to 50%.